-(1) This mainly pertains to the Joint Venture's investment property carried under fair value model which constitutes 96% of its total assets.
+(1) This mainly pertains to the Joint Venture's investment property carried under fair value model which constitutes 96% of its total assets as at 30 June 2022.
 The joint venturers appointed independent valuation expert to determine its fair value as at date of disposal, 30 June 2022.
 The investment property's fair value amounted to QR 560,000 as at 30 June 2022 which resulted to a total loss from change in fair value of investment property amounting to QR 166,259.
 The Group's share in the valuation loss amounted to QR 54,034 (32.5% share) which represents 98% of its total share in total comprehensive loss for the period ended 30 June 2022 which amounted to QR 55,275.

-The Group also recognized its share on the operating results of its equity-accounted investees / joint venture amounting to a loss of QR 18,411 (2021: gain of QR 7,545) during the year.
+The Group also recognized its share on the operating results of its equity-accounted investees / joint venture amounting to nil loss / gain (2022: loss of QR 18,411) during the year due to disposal of investments.

-No impairment loss was recognized on equity-accounted investees during the year.
+No impairment loss was recognized on equity-accounted investees in prior year.